-Hazard Aspect Possible control measures ✓ if in place ★ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low that certain health conditions are associated with increased risk of serious disease, and these health conditions are often overrepresented in certain BAME groups.
-It is also clear that societal factors, such as occupation, household size, deprivation, and access to healthcare can increase susceptibility to COVID-19 and worsen outcomes following infection. protocol.
-Headteacher has explained that only Extremely Clinically Vulnerable members of staff will now have an individual risk assessment.
-Headteacher and SLT to remind all BAME about observing social distancing; these members of staff will be reminded to be actively conscious of their own actions and distancing from other.
+Hazard Aspect Possible control measures ✓ if in place ✗ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low and access to healthcare can increase susceptibility to COVID-19 and worsen outcomes following infection. and distancing from other.
 WB 18.1.21 29.11.20 - Information has been noted.
 BAME staff have been consulted and briefed on any amendments to be made for their safety.
 SC Review with all BAME staff WB 4.1.21 - virtual meeting complete by WB 18.1.21 SC to have review meetings with all BAME staff including supply to update their RA.
 WB 15.3.21 Clinically vulnerable staff continue to attend school where it is not possible to work from home.
-They are individually reminded to observe social distancing where possible, face to face contact is avoided and the aide memoire is used. √ Vulnerable staff reminded to follow government guidelines around social distancing and handwashing protocol.
+They are individually reminded to observe social distancing where possible, face to face contact is avoided and the aide memoire is used. ✓ Vulnerable staff reminded to follow government guidelines around social distancing and handwashing protocol.
 Headteacher has explained that only Extremely Clinically Vulnerable members of staff will now have an individual risk assessment.
-Headteacher and SLT to remind all Clinically Vulnerable Staff about observing social distancing; these members of staff will be reminded to be actively conscious of their own actions and distancing from other.18.1.21 reminded WB 8.3.21 Staff who live with those who are clinically vulnerable or clinically extremely vulnerable are individually reminded to observe good prevention practice in the workplace and home settings. ✓ HT to meet with staff members who live with ECV/CV and discuss guidance and remind them that they must observe good prevention practice in workplace and home 14.1.21 Reminded WB 18.1.21 School Visits The school notes that the DfE advises against educational visits at this time. ✓ All residential visits cancelled till further notice in line with guidance.
+Headteacher and SLT to remind all Clinically Vulnerable Staff about observing social distancing; these members of staff will be reminded to be actively conscious of their own actions and distancing from other.18.1.21 reminded WB 8.3.21 Staff who live with those who are clinically vulnerable or clinically extremely vulnerable are individually reminded to observe good prevention practice in the workplace and home settings. ✓ HT to meet with staff members who live with ECV/CV and discuss guidance and remind them that they must observe good prevention practice in workplace and home 14.1.21 Reminded WB 18.1.21 School Visits Step 1b: From 1 st - 12 th April (1 st April being the only school day) The school notes that the DfE advises against educational visits at this time. ✓ All residential visits cancelled till further notice in line with guidance.
 No visits scheduled 14.1.21 Outdoor learning facilitated wherever possible - social distancing to be maintained or bubble clusters.
 Any equipment used must be sanitised and cleaned before using by next group.
 This measure will be in place and communicated to the providers or visit prior to going.
-Noted - no visits - school to look at in house enrichment for curriculum WB 8.3.21 Low Undertaking CPR / and First Aid The following information has been shared with school first aiders: Resuscitation Council UK Statement on COVID-19 in relation to CPR and resuscitation in first aid and community settings www.hse.gov.uk/coronavirus/first-aid-and-medicals/first-aid- √ All first aiders will have the link sent via email 9.6.20 A CPD form will be expected to be filled in to ensure that the information is noted and adhered to.
-Deadline for email confirmation that the document has been read is 29.6.20.
-Email resent on 22.7.20 Low
+Noted - no visits - school to look at in house enrichment for curriculum WB 8.3.21 No visits planned 31.3.21 Planning for Step 2: From 12 th April (earliest) Should Step 2 commence as planned, the school may choose to resume educational day visits from 12 th April.
+Any educational day visits are conducted in line with relevant coronavirus (COVID-19) secure guidelines and regulations in place at that time.
+This includes system of controls, such as keeping children within their consistent groups and the COVID-secure measures in place at the destination.
+RA will be completed and Covid -19 guidance will be adhered to prior to visit as well as maintaining the guidance during the visit.
+Sanitisers and wipes will be taken on trips.
+Setting RA will be requested in advance - prior to visit Advice will be sought through evolve as well as Health and safety Officer - David Thompson. david.thompson@nottinghamcity.gov.uk Low